On a conjecture of Meeks, P\'erez and Ros: Seifert Fibered Spaces

-Every Seifert Fibered Space is diffeomorphic to a quotient of some $\mathbb{E}$, and conversely every quotient of $\mathbb{E}$ has a Seifert Fibered structure.
-In view of this, we see that each Seifert fibered space has a locally homogeneous metric, and its Seifert fibration is induced by the bundle structure on the universal cover and the projection $\Pi$.
-Thus, outside the singular fibers, we have an $SO(2)$-action on the fibers by isometries and the projection on the base is a Riemannian submersion, where the base orbifold is endowed with a constant curvature metric with isolated cone singularities.
+Every Seifert Fibered Space $M$ is diffeomorphic to a quotient of some $\mathbb{E}$ as above, and conversely, every manifold which is a quotient of some $\mathbb{E}$ has a Seifert Fibered structure.
+Hence, we see that each Seifert fibered space has a locally homogeneous metric, and its Seifert fibration is induced by the bundle structure on the universal cover and the projection $\Pi^{\prime}$.
+Thus, away from the singular fibers, we have an $SO(2)$-action on the fibers by isometries and the projection $\Pi: M\to S$ is a Riemannian submersion, where the base orbifold is endowed with a constant curvature metric with isolated cone singularities.
 We call such a metric a {\it geometric metric}.

-\begin{rem} Two closed $3$-manifolds with different Thurston geometries are not diffeomorphic (see theorem $5.2$ in \cite{S}).
-This fact will be crucial to our counterexample in the next section. \end{rem}
+\begin{rem} Two closed $3$-manifolds with different Thurston geometries are not diffeomorphic (see ~\cite[Theorem~5.2]{S}).
+This fact will be crucial to our counterexample in the next Section. \end{rem}

-The appropriate geometry for a closed \emph{Seifert Fibered Space} is determined in terms of the Euler number $e(M)$ and the orbifold Euler characteristic of the base $\bigl($denoted $\chi(S)\bigr)$ by the following table:
+Let $M$ be a closed Seifert Fibered Space with base orbifold $S$.
+The underlying geometry for $M$ is determined in terms of its Euler number $e(M)$ and the orbifold Euler characteristic of $S$ (denoted $\chi(S)$), as given by the following table.